Myriad-Dreamin/typstfmt/README.md

+This is [my][@Andrew15-5] fork of [typstfmt] by [@astrale-sharp].

+I revived this project, because:
+1. after trying [typstyle], I noticed that it doesn't break some things (at all, or partially);
+2. this is the first and only formatter that I've used for a long time.

+In this project I will be shaping the formatter to my liking.
+You might like its behavior as well, so give it a try. ;)

+The versioning now follows Typst's version with exclusion for patch version.
+Currently, Typst is 0.12(.0-rc1), so typstfmt will be 0.12.
+The patch version is reserved to typstfmt's updates.
+If v0.12 will get 101 updates, then it will be v0.12.100.
+Each update will probably introduce some breaking changes, so keep that in mind.

+---

 Basic formatter for the Typst language ~~with a future~~ without a future 😄!

 It's been a fun ride everyone but that's where I stop, feel free to fork etc.